diegorego516/Hacker_Hub/README.md

-# Hacker_Hub
+# A TCP-IP Client (Server) Host Application
-This is a hub for Blue Hat Hackers (Blue Team) to connect themselves around
+This is a tcp-ip client (server) host application that i am programming in Python